 Information for health workers

-youth friendly tools and resources to inform young people of the
+friendly tools and resources to inform young people of the dangers

-dangers of smoking and to assist them to quit.
-The site should be
+of smoking and to assist them to quit.
+The site should be used as a

-Clients should be encouraged to access the site outside of your
+Clients should also be encouraged to access the site outside of

-consultation so that it can be an ongoing resource for themselves,
+your consultation so that it can be an ongoing resource for

 You can learn about the different sections of the website and